Guide to Waterproof and Water-Resistant Hearing Aids

 For that reason, it's easy to say who makes the best waterproof hearing aid, because there's only one company bold enough to call their product waterproof.

-The best waterproof hearing aid is Phonak Audéo Life.
+The best waterproof hearing aid is Phonak Audéo Lumity Life.

-Audéo Life is simply the waterproof variation of the Phonak Audéo Paradise hearing aid.
+Phonak Audéo Lumity comes in a few different models/form factors.
+The 'Life' model is simply the waterproof variation of the Phonak Audéo Lumity hearing aid.

-Among other features, it offers direct Bluetooth connectivity to smartphones and lithium-ion rechargeability.
+It offers all the same features as the other models in that family, including direct Bluetooth connectivity to smartphones and lithium-ion rechargeability.

-The fact that the new Audéo Life variant is waterproof is just icing on the cake.
+The fact that the 'Life' variant is waterproof is just icing on the cake of an already good hearing aid.

 But you can't just get Audéo Life anywhere.